-Gasoline prices in Chattanooga have fallen 3.0 cents per gallon in the past week, averaging $2.50 per gallon on Sunday, according to GasBuddy's daily survey of 170 stations in Chattanooga.
-This compares with the national average that is unchanged versus last week to $2.84 per gallon, according to GasBuddy.
+Gasoline prices in Chattanooga have fallen 3.0 cents per gallon in the past week, averaging $2.54 per gallon on Sunday, according to GasBuddy's daily survey of 170 stations in Chattanooga.
+This compares with the national average that has fallen 5.3 cents per gallon versus last week to $2.83 per gallon, according to GasBuddy.

 Areas near Chattanooga and their current gas price climate:

 Knoxville- $2.53, down 2.6 cents per gallon from last week's $2.55.

 State of Tennessee- $2.57, down 3.9 cents per gallon from last week's $2.61.